zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 ### [Bug: Macbreaks

 In the standard ebook-reader on Mac/iOS, pagebreaks are not working.
-Where lies the cause?
+What causes this?
 To be tested on site at the SZS.